learningequality/kolibri-docs/docs/contact.rst

 Contributions and development
 -----------------------------

-Please refer to our developer docs:
+Kolibri is an open-source project, and as such, contributions from the tech community are welcomed, encouraged and appreciated.
+If you'd like to contribute to Kolibri, please refer to our developer docs:

 `kolibri-dev.readthedocs.io <http://kolibri-dev.readthedocs.io/>`__